erik-adelbert/aoc/2024/README.md

 - Part 1 requires verifying that every page number in a given set satisfies this rule.
 - Part 2 involves sorting the page numbers so that this rule holds true throughout.

-## My take on Golang right now
+## My take on Go 1.23.3

 The introduction of the iterators and the perimeter of `slices` are deeply unsatisfactory.
-I don't bleieve this will evolve positively.
+I don't believe this will evolve positively.